Clish254/token-sale-anchor/README.md

-# Token Sale Smart Contract
+# Token Sale Program

-This repository contains a token sale smart contract implemented using the Anchor framework on Solana.
+This repository contains a token sale program implemented using the Anchor framework on Solana.
 This contract allows a seller to initialize a token sale, whitelist buyers, manage token purchases, and end the sale.

 ## Table of Contents